ang-zeyu/infisearch/docs/src/search_configuration.md

         // Whether to retrieve all field stores on initialisation
         // (see chapter "Tradeoffs" for more details)
         cacheAllFieldStores: true,

+        // The maximum number of results to retrieve (unlimited if null).
+        resultLimit: null,

         useWand: 20,
     },